Back to Home

 When a direct connection cannot be established, file data is routed through our TURN relay server (turn.floe.one).
 This server processes encrypted data packets in transit and does not store, decrypt, or inspect any file contents.
 Relay sessions are limited to 2 GB per session.
 Connection metadata (timestamps, IP addresses) may be logged by the hosting provider for security purposes.

 Floe uses Sentry to monitor application errors and performance.
-When an error occurs, Sentry may capture:
+Sentry may capture:

 Sentry does not capture file names, file contents, or any personally identifiable information.
 Session recordings are used solely for debugging technical issues.
 Sentry Privacy Policy.